Auditing Configuration Changes made using the eG Monitor Interface

 - In a redundant setup, the auditlog report will have an additional MANAGER NAME column, which displays the IP or host name of the manager to which a record pertains.

-- You can print the report by clicking on the Print icon at the right, top corner of Figure 8, or save the report as a PDF file by clicking on the Save icon.
-You can even save the report as a CSV file by clicking on the csv icon in Figure 8.
-You can also schedule the report to be generated and mailed to the recipient at specific time intervals by clicking the icon.
+- You can print the report by clicking on the Print icon at the right, top corner of Figure 11, or save the report as a PDF file by clicking on the Save icon.
+You can even save the report as a CSV file by clicking on the csv icon in Figure 11.

 You can also schedule the audit log report to be automatically emailed to specific recipients at configured intervals.
 For that, click on the Schedule this Report icon in the tool bar.
 Figure 12 will then appear.